 Many consumers may wonder exactly where most of the vehicles on a car lot actually come from.
-Obviously, they don't just appear at random.
-If a car is on a lot, it's because the car dealer wants it there -- because he thinks he can sell it.
-Car dealers order their inventory based on their reading of the marketplace, how well certain models have sold in the past and on feedback from consumers and – of course – what the OEM (Original Equipment Manufacturer) wants them to order and keep in their inventory.
-It can get tricky with models that are in high demand -- especially if the model is a surprise, out-of-the-box success and the manufacturer doesn't have enough models to meet that demand.
+If a car is on a lot, it's because the car dealer wants it there, because he thinks he can sell it.
+Car dealers order their inventory based on their reading of the marketplace, how well certain models have sold in the past, on feedback from consumers and – of course – what the OEM (Original Equipment Manufacturer) wants them to order and keep in their inventory.
+It can get tricky with models that are in high demand, especially if the model is a surprise, out-of-the-box success and the manufacturer doesn't have enough models to meet that demand.
 And it can get sticky if a model quickly loses favor, or an outside issue (such as Volkswagen's emissions scandal – ed.) puts sales of that model into a nosedive.

-Then there's the topic of used cars, which is directly related to how many new cars that car dealer is selling.
+Then there are used cars, which is typically related to how many new cars a dealer is selling.
 "A high volume of new car sales brings a high volume of traded-in used cars for the dealer to choose from for their used car operation," Taylor said.
-"Trade-ins that come into the dealership as part of the new-car purchase are the source of about one-third of the used cars and light trucks in the franchise dealers' inventory.
-And trade-ins on a used-car upgrade account for about 18 percent of used cars in the franchise dealership's lot," he said.
+"Trade-ins that come into the dealership as part of the new-car purchase are the source of about one-third of the used cars and light trucks in a franchised dealer's inventory.
+And trade-ins on a used car upgrade account for about 18 percent of used cars in the franchised dealership's lot," he said.

-"Additionally, if used car sales are strong, the franchised dealer will obtain cars from used car auctions, accounting for 31 percent of used light vehicles.
-And dealers buy some cars directly from the public in what are called 'street purchases' from consumers, accounting for eight percent of used cars," Taylor added.
+"Additionally, if used car demand is strong, the franchised dealer will obtain cars from used car auctions, accounting for roughly 1/3rd of used light vehicles.
+And dealers buy some cars directly from the public in what are called 'street purchases', accounting for eight percent of used cars," Taylor noted.
 "These are consumers looking to sell their current cars even if they are not buying a new car from that dealer.
-Other sources, such as purchases from other new car dealerships, account for 12 percent of used cars and light trucks."
+Other sources, such as purchases from other new car dealerships, account for about 12 percent of used cars and light trucks."

 "Customer satisfaction surveys provide very useful feedback, and dealers use that information as an opportunity to continually improve that customer satisfaction," Phillips said.
 "Dealers put a lot of emphasis on continuously improving their processes."
-That is key to keeping current customers coming back over the years, hopefully to buy that second, third and fourth vehicle.
+That is, of course, key to keeping current customers returning over the years, hopefully to buy that second, third and fourth vehicle.
 Today the challenge is in maintaining brand loyalty, especially among younger buyers less fixed on a specific brand and often more focused on specific features.

-"The salesperson-turnover rate at the typical new-car franchise dealer has remained on the high side, averaging almost 46 percent for the past few years," Taylor noted.
+"The salesperson-turnover rate at the typical new-car franchise dealer has remained on the high side," Taylor noted.
 "Although formulas for turnover rates vary, the simple formula most often utilized, and the one used by NADA, is calculated as the number of employees who voluntarily quit or were fired in a given year, divided by the firm's total number of employees."
 With the reduction in the number of family-owned stores and the multiplication of publicly traded dealership groups, employee 'churn' remains an integral – and unfortunate – aspect of the retail environment.
 Positions are typically more secure in the back end (service/parts) of the business, but it remains an industry long on jobs and yet – from a perception standpoint – short on careers.

 What does all of this mean to you, the car buyer?
-Well, knowing more about how car dealers are run -- and knowing that dealers face many more challenges than they did a few years ago, even in a growing economy – helps make you a smarter, more educated customer.
-And that puts you in a solid position to get a better deal on your next new car purchase, or – at the very least – have a better idea of what that 'better deal' constitutes.
+Knowing more about how car dealers are operated – knowing that dealers face many more challenges than they did just a few years ago, even in a growing economy – helps make you a more informed consumer.
+And that puts you in position to either get a better deal on your next new car purchase, or – at the very least – have a better idea of what that 'better deal' constitutes.